-Bill was a native Brooklynite, attended St. Johns University where he achieved academic honors and was inducted into the Who’s Who of American Students.
+Bill was a native Brooklynite, attended St. Johns University, where he achieved academic honors, and was inducted into the Who’s Who of American Students.
 After college, Bill entered the US Army and served stateside and in Europe.
-Upon his return to civilian life, he decided on embarking on a career in aviation and was hired by Pan American World Airways.
+Upon his return to civilian life, he decided to embark on an aviation career and was hired by Pan American World Airways.
 His career with Pan Am was successful, moving up the ladder to Station Manager postings at Roberts Field in Africa, the air hub of the African continent, and at Taipei Airport in Taiwan.
 He was then brought back to the states and was promoted to President of Pan Am World Services, the subsidiary of the airline that ran airports.

 When Pan Am went bankrupt in 1991, Bill was determined to stay in aviation and founded an aviation school headquartered at John F. Kennedy International Airport, Pan American Training Institute, and took over a newspaper named Airport Press that he grew from an obscure publication to one serving the entire metropolitan New York airport complex.

 Bill was a welcome figure around JFK and New York area airports and took on important jobs within the airport community.
-He served as President of the JFK Chamber of Commerce, and officer in Semantics, who honored him with man of the year honors and was deeply involved in all the organizations that dealt with the airport’s cargo and business affiliations.
-Bill was an instrumental part of bringing Aviation High Schools campus into JFK, and was an active supporter of Vaughn College.
+He served as President of the JFK Chamber of Commerce, and officer in The Semantics, who honored him with the man of the year honors, and was deeply involved in all the organizations that dealt with the airport’s cargo and business affiliations.
+Bill was an instrumental part of bringing the Aviation High Schools campus into JFK Airport and was an active supporter of Vaughn College.

 Services will be held on Thursday, October 5th, 2PM-4PM, and 7PM-9PM: